The Multiplier Effect of Local Independent Business Ownership

 The private research firm Civic Economics has executed the bulk of studies attempting to quantify the difference in local economic return between local independents and chain businesses.
 Their first such study (pdf), for the City of Austin, showed an independent book and music seller returned more than three times as much money to the local economy as a proposed Borders outlet would.

-Those results have since been mirrored by more than ten other studies, each showing a much greater local multiplier for spending at independent businesses than chains.
+Those results have since been mirrored by more than more than one dozen other studies (ten summarized here), each showing a much greater local multiplier for spending at independent businesses than chains.
 These studies measured the direct and indirect impacts to determine the base level local economic activity of a purchase made at a chain and a local independent business.

 The Institute for Local Self-Reliance conducted perhaps the simplest study of the local multiplier effect in several small Maine communities in 2003.
 It explored how much of a dollar spent at a local independent store is re-spent in the local area in the form of payroll, goods/services purchased from area businesses, profits spent locally by owners, and donations to area charities.
 The study found each $100 spent at local independents generated $45 of secondary local spending, compared to $14 for a big-box chain.

-Civic Economics studies in Grand Rapids and Chicago expanded the exploration of the indirect impacts by including more business types (see discussion below) and added induced impacts, so the results are not directly comparable to most of their other studies or the ILSR's in Maine.
+Civic Economics studies in Grand Rapids, MI, and Chicago expanded the exploration of the indirect impacts by including more business types (see discussion below) and added induced impacts, so the results are not directly comparable to most of their other studies or the ILSR's in Maine.

 - Key Points